ruuda/blog/posts/on-benchmarking.md

 ---

 Measuring performance is hard.
-Interpreting measurements may be even harder.
+Presenting measurements may be even harder.
-I recently stumbled upon a Reddit thread where people attempted to compare performance of a few programs.
+Recently I stumbled upon a Reddit thread where people attempted to compare performance of a few programs.
 The results went something like this: